-Studen (Please Print) Signat re Email .ddress 1 FERPA grants applicants the right to waive their educational records, which includes letters written on their you wish to waive your FERPA rights (Waiver of Rights to Access), please check the box below and initia space indicated.
-If you do not check the box or initial the form in the space provided, your letter writer Academy will assume that you have not waived your FERPA rights to read this letter. al in the 2 FERPA does not give you the right to acquire copies of your letters of recommendation or letter of recommendation (onsite only). endation 3 Initial Here: I Hereby waive my right (Waiver of Rights to Access), under the Family Ed Rights and Privacy Act of 1974. ucational Please To the Letter of Recommendation Writer: write your recommendation on letterhead.
+(Please Print) Signature Email Address 1.
+FERPA grants applicants the right to waive their educational records, which includes letters written on their behalf.
+If you wish to waive your FERPA rights (Waiver of Rights to Access), please check the box below and initial in the space indicated.
+If you do not check the box or initial the form in the space provided, your letter writer and the Academy will assume that you have not waived your FERPA rights to read this letter.
+2. FERPA does not give you the right to acquire copies of your letters of recommendation or letter of recommendation forms.
+FERPA only gives you the right to view your letters of recommendation (onsite only).
+3. Initial Here: I Hereby waive my right (Waiver of Rights to Access), under the Family Educational Rights and Privacy Act of 1974.
+To the Letter of Recommendation Writer: Please write your recommendation on letterhead.
 Mail or fax the information to: United States Sports Academy, One Academy Drive, Daphne, AL 36526 Attention: Graduate Admissions.
-Fax Number: 251-625-1035 3 above has been left blank, the applicant will maintain the FERPA right to view your letter.
-If the applicant waive, he or she will not have access to the letter of recommendation. indicates the For security reasons, please do not send either this form or your recommendation as email attachments.
-FANT: Please sign this form, indicating that you are aware that the student waived or did not waive FERPA or of recommendation: A access to Print Na Signatu ne Print Ti ePhone
+Fax Number: 251-625-1035 If item #3 above has been left blank, the applicant will maintain the FERPA right to view your letter.
+If the applicant indicates the choice to waive, he or she will not have access to the letter of recommendation.
+For security reasons, please do not send either this form or your recommendation as email attachments.
+IMPORTANT: Please sign this form, indicating that you are aware that the student waived or did not waive FERPA access to your letter of recommendation: Print NameSignature Print Title Phone Phone Date Email Address